 A suitably qualified member of the school teaching staff will check the appropriateness of dictionaries as you enter the examination room.

-- Dictionaries are allowed only in the English, English as an Additional Language (EAL) and Languages written examinations and the GAT.
+- Dictionaries are allowed only in the English, English as an Additional Language (EAL) and Languages written examinations.

 - Dictionaries may be consulted during reading and writing time.

-- In the English and EAL written examinations and the GAT, you may use a printed English and/or bilingual dictionary.
+- In the English and EAL written examinations, you may use a printed English and/or bilingual dictionary.

 - In the written component of Languages examinations, you may use any printed monolingual and/or bilingual dictionary in one or two separate volumes.